 - World Central Kitchen

 New travel credit options for Chase Sapphire Reserve® members

 If you've been having trouble spending out the $300 travel credit on your Sapphire Reserve® card, breathe a sigh of relief.
 Chase has also announced that the credit now includes gas station and grocery store purchases from June 1, 2020 through the end of the year.

 Chase Sapphire Reserve® annual fee reduction for renewals

 Chase previously announced a $100 statement credit toward the annual fee for existing Sapphire Reserve® cardholders.
 You can read more about that here.
 Now, if your renewal comes up from July 1 through the end of the year, the renewal rate will simply be $450 (instead of paying the full annual fee and then have a $100 credit issued).

 Redeem Venture miles for food delivery, takeout and streaming services

-Now through September 30, 2020, you can redeem your miles earned from your Capital One® Venture® Rewards Credit Card or Capital One® VentureOne® Rewards Credit Card for eligible restaurant delivery, takeout and music and video streaming services.
-Eligible restaurant delivery purchases include DoorDash, UberEats and Postmates, or directly from restaurants, cafes or fast-food chains.
-Eligible streaming services include Netflix, Hulu and Disney+.
+Now through Dec.
+30, 2020, you can redeem your miles earned with your Capital One® Venture® Rewards Credit Card and Capital One® VentureOne® Rewards Credit Card for eligible restaurant delivery, takeout and streaming service purchases.
+Simply make a purchase, then use your miles to cover the cost within 90 days.